alalUDDIN123/angular_ecom/README.md

 21. 👉 **Shared Service**: Created a shared service with a visually appealing and user-friendly design to facilitate data sharing between components.

+22. 👉 **Checkout**: Show total price and once ordered empty cart items

-22. 👉 **404 Page**: The visually appealing 404 page provides clear messages, suggestions, and navigation options for a user-friendly experience when encountering unavailable pages or URLs.
+23. 👉 **404 Page**: The visually appealing 404 page provides clear messages, suggestions, and navigation options for a user-friendly experience when encountering unavailable pages or URLs.

 ---
 ---